vitessio/website/content/en/blog/2021-07-27-announcing-vitess-11.md

 Since the last release, the continuous benchmarking tool of Vitess: [arewefastyet](https://benchmark.vitess.io/), has finished its main development phase and has been announced through a [blog post](https://vitess.io/blog/2021-07-08-announcing-vitess-arewefastyet/).
 The post contains a detailed description of arewefastyet’s implementation and UI.

+We can now visualize the performance improvement between versions 10.0.0 and 11.0.0 on Vitess arewefastyet’s website.
+The full comparison can be found [here](https://benchmark.vitess.io/macrobench?ltag=10.0.0&rtag=11.0.0).

 Please download [Vitess 11](https://github.com/vitessio/vitess/releases/tag/v11.0.0) and try it out!